Courses HARDWARE 1 of YBET

 The interfaced circuit represented above is varied: memory, I/O ports, ...
 Nevertheless, all the electronic microprocessor assemblies include a starting program in ROM memory (the contents are not deleted without supply voltage of the circuit).
 This program makes it possible the microprocessor to carry out its initiation with starting (what it must do like detecting the hard disk, to test the memory...).
 A microprocessor-based system thus consists of several interfaced circuits, for example, ROM memory (obligatory), memory RAM (working memory for the results), wearing of entry (keyboard), wearing of exit (bill-poster)... put in parallel.

-The interfacing of the processor towards the control circuit requires 3 bus system: a data bus, an address bus and a control bus.
+The processor's interface requires 3 system bus: a data bus, an address bus and a control bus.
 A bus is a whole of lines of communication (materialized by wire) which connects 2 (or more) digital circuits between-them.

 Each site report or peripheral internal is indicated by address specific (sometimes several following the other, which one calls a beach of address), similar with the postal address.
 A specific address cannot be divided between several circuits.
 The address bus makes it possible the processor to communicate with the peripheral via its address (or its beach).
 An address bus consists of several lines.
 An address bus 8 bit corresponds to 8 lines of addresses and can thus address 2 8 different addresses, that is to say 256 different addresses, and so on.
 The higher the number of line of address is, the more the processor is able to manage peripherals.